ntinasf/airbnb-rental-market-analysis-thessaloniki/report.md

 ---

-## The Geographic Dimension
+<h2 align="center">The Geographic Dimension</h2>

 Thessaloniki's STR market isn't uniformly distributed.
 It clusters dramatically around the tourist core.

 ### The Concentration Pattern

-Distance is measured from the **White Tower / Aristotelous Square midpoint**.
+Distance is measured from the landmark set at **White Tower / Aristotelous Square midpoint**.
 It will serve as the focal point of Thessaloniki's tourism activity.

 ![Distance Category Map](images/Distance%20category%20map.png)